luispabon/sway-ubuntu/README.md

 make firefox-friendly-gtk
 ```

 And grab a coffee.
-GTK is a big old chunk of code and takes some time to compile.
+GTK is a big old chunk of code and takes some time to compile (13 minutes on my i7-7700HQ).

 Possible issues:
  * If you get any issues when applying your patches, you can check the error messages - likely, if this is the second time you run this, the patches were already applied and you can just tell patch to ignore the changes